ClearEyesFullHearts/kafka-express/README.md

 A kafka consuming server in the style of Express.js

 ### "kafka consuming server"
-Start a server that consumes messages from a kafka server, listening to one or more topics.
+Start a server that consumes messages from a kafka server, listening to one or more topics, powered by [KafkaJS](https://kafka.js.org/docs/getting-started).

 ### "in the style of Express.js"
 Defines the topics you want to listen to as express routes and add middlewares to them, just like you would to an express server.